Dragon’s Tale: From Hanoi to Bai Tu Long Bay, Unraveling Vietnam’s Mystical Wonders

 DAY ONE: BAI TU LONG BAY – CONG DO

-At around 12:30 pm we arrived the Swan Cruise office harbour, where we were offered a drink and shortly after transferred by small boat to our lovely traditional vessel.
+Around 12:30 pm, we reached the Swan Cruise office harbour.
+Upon arrival, a refreshing drink awaited us, and shortly after, we were transferred by a small boat to our charming traditional vessel.

 IMG_2733.JPG